wendyverdonk93/docs/content/faq/getting-started/test-payment-details.md

 ## Nexi
-MultiSafepay provides the Visa test credantials to test the payment method Nexi.
+MultiSafepay provides the Visa test credentials to test the payment method Nexi.

 Nexi is shown as a payment option on the payment page of MultiSafepay only after: